saptarshibasu/kafka-study/README.md

 * Users can also control when records should be considered as consumed and hence commit their offsets.
 We will manually commit the offsets only after the       corresponding records have been inserted into the database.
 This gives us "at least once" delivery semantic where the message will be delivered once, but     in failure cases, it could be possibly delivered twice
 * The consumer application need not use Kafka's built-in offset storage, it can store offsets in a store of its own choosing.
 The primary use case for this     is allowing the application to store both the offset and the results of the consumption in the same system in a way that both the results and offsets are     stored atomically.
 This will give us "exactly-once" semantics
 * Kafka consumer stores the last offset read in a special Kafka topic
+* Tuning for throughput
+  * `fetch.min.bytes` - The broker won't send messages to the consumer, until this much volume of data is available or `fetch.max.wait.ms` duration is over.
+It reduces the consumer load for processing a message.
+The tradeoff is latency
+  * `fetch.max.wait.ms`
+* Tuning for latency
+  * `fetch.min.bytes = 1` (default value) - The broker will send message as soon as there is at least 1 byte data available
+* Tuning for durability
+  * `enable.auto.commit = false`

 ## Kafka Streams